raphaelfeikert/fmpa/README.md

-# fmpa is a Python wrapper for the [Financial Modelling Prep API](https://financialmodelingprep.com/)
+# fmpa is a Python wrapper for the [Financial Modelling Prep API](https://financialmodelingprep.com/) (under construction)

 ## Installation
 ```console